EdwardC94/edwardc94.github.io-beta/README.md

-# edwardc94.github.io
+# My Website
-My website created by myself from scratch with angularjs 1 and Bootstrap 4
+A website I created for myself from scratch with AngularJs and Bootstrap 4.